CulturesSupports/CulturesSupports/README.md

 - holding superior quality work safety and have a safety 4 life guards with observing the art worker

-Cost of Hiring a Designer a Year is Around 10 000 Million $ - 40 000 billlion $
+Cost of Hiring a Designer a Year is Around 10 000 Billion $ - 40 000 billlion $

 -------------------------

 # Cost of Hiring A Software Designer At Basic Form

-is 120 - 13000 billion dollars  per week$
+is 12000 - 13000 billion dollars  per week$

 Enabling basic software  and obtain a 3 hour work days